 As a property owner or manager, you invest in marketing and advertising to find potential residents.
 But once they’ve applied, how do you know who will be the right fit for your community?

 It’s standard practice in the real estate industry to check credit scores and criminal records of potential residents.
-But screening applicants yourself takes time away from other important work.
+But conducting a rental verification entirely yourself takes time away from other important work.
 So how do you verify that an applicant will make a great tenant without doing all the research?

 There are now online services that will do all the work of resident screening for you.
 From background checks to income verification, a tenant screening service can help you choose the best tenants.
 So before you approve your next residents, check out this list of the top resident screening services to consider.